creativeprogrammingatelier/apollo/README.md

 ## Running with Docker

-You can build the Docker image for Atelier-PMD using the `docker build` command:
+You can build the Docker image for Apollo using the `docker build` command:

 ```sh
 docker build . -t atelier-pmd
 ```

 The image exposes one volume in which you have to provide your configuration: `/atelier-pmd/config`.
-By default the configuration inside the container is called `production.json`, but you can override it by setting the `ATELIER_PMD_CONFIG` environment variable.
+By default the configuration inside the container is called `production.json`, but you can override it by setting the `APOLLO_CONFIG` environment variable.
 The Tomcat server is exposed on port 8080, and the Atelier-PMD application can be reached under the `/atelier-pmd` path.

 ## Debugging in IntelliJ

-To debug Atelier-PMD in IntelliJ, you'll need to configure a Tomcat server in the *Run/Debug Configurations*.
+To debug Apollo in IntelliJ, you'll need to configure a Tomcat server in the *Run/Debug Configurations*.
 First create a new *Local Tomcat Server* configuration, and configure it to use your local Tomcat installation.
-Then you need to add the project to the server: go to the *Deployment* tab and add the `atelier-pmd:war exploded` artifact.
+Then you need to add the project to the server: go to the *Deployment* tab and add the `apollo:war exploded` artifact.
 Change the *Application context* to `/` to run the application at the root of the server.

-You also need to make sure you have a valid configuration for Atelier-PMD: copy the `config/example.json` to `config/development.json` and change it to reflect your local environment.
-Then in the *Startup/Connection* tab you need to set the `ATELIER_PMD_CONFIG` to the full path to this `development.json` file.
+You also need to make sure you have a valid configuration for Apollo: copy the `config/example.json` to `config/development.json` and change it to reflect your local environment.
+Then in the *Startup/Connection* tab you need to set the `APOLLO_CONFIG` to the full path to this `development.json` file.
 Make sure to do this for both the *Run* and *Debug* configurations.

 You can now start debugging the application by starting the Tomcat configuration.